preciousMzembe/preciousMzembe/README.md

 - 👋 Hi, I’m Precious Mzembe
 - 👀 I’m interested in Programming
 - 🌱 I’m currently improving my skills in React js and Flutter
-- 💞️ I’m looking to collaborate on any project doing with web development and flutter App develipment
+- 💞️ I’m looking to collaborate on any project dealing with web development and flutter App development
 - 📫 You can contact through WhatsApp (+265 885 017 961) all email preciousmzembe@gmail.com

 <!---